 Steroid injections and other interventional therapies can help ease inflammation and swelling, providing some pain relief for spinal stenosis.

-When other treatments don’t work, pain specialists can operate on the lamina, or the back part of your spinal vertebrae, to open up space within your spinal column or correct bone spurs that may be impacting nerves.
+When other treatments don’t work, pain specialists can use micro surgery techniques to reach the back part of your spinal vertebrae, or lamina, and open up space within the spinal column or correct bone spurs that may be impacting nerves.

 Talk to Our Pain Specialists

 When you visit the Heilman Center for Pain and Spine Care to get treatment for spinal stenosis, you’ll work with experienced back pain specialists who are dedicated to providing the highest standard of patient care.
 Located in a hospital setting, the Heilman Center is staffed by dedicated nurses, physician assistants, and other medical professionals dedicated to helping you find spinal stenosis pain relief.